reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 The client will get this response from the callback queue, read the correlation id, and continue working.
-If we have several threads on the client-side, that are working in parallel and sending requests, or if we have several methods, that use the same response channel, or even if we have many instances of the client, the Spring AMQP will always correlate the response message to the sender.
+If we have several threads on the client-side, that are working in parallel and sending requests, or if we have several methods, that use the same request channel, or even if we have many instances of the client, the Spring AMQP will always correlate the response message to the sender.

 That's it.
 Now the client can call a method and start with it the work on the server-side.